 An ad-hoc network is when you open a network on an entity.
-This will show the entity in a network with all of its directly linked neighbors, except when you open a network for a document or multiple items.
+This will show the entity in a network with all the directly linked neighbors, except when you open a network for a document or multiple items.
 In the latter two cases, only the selected entities open in a network.
 More nodes can be added to such networks using different techniques.
 See Adding Nodes To Network and Adding Neighbors.

-Select an entity in the margin area, a manager, the project explorer or any browser, rightclick and select Open in Network.
-Another option is to select the Open Network button in the ribbon.
-It is available if you select an entity in a manager.
+Select an entity in the margin area, a manager, the project explorer or any browser, right-click and select Show in Network.